-First make sure you have put enough adhesive down on the platen (we recommend our Super Tack) so the shirt isn’t moving around and stays put.
+- Make sure you have enough adhesive down on the platen (we recommend our Super Tack) so the shirt does not move around while you’re working.

-Also if your screen was not exposed properly this can mean that the emulsion is going to break down sooner than it should resulting in a loss of detail. (aka blurred prints)
+- Make sure your screen was properly exposed.
+An improperly exposed screen can cause the emulsion is going to break down sooner than it should, resulting in a loss of detail.

 If you’re experiencing blurry un-crisp prints, you are not alone.
 It takes practice to master the skill, keep going, we believe in you!
 Take a step back and assess your process.
 Did you put too much pressure down while flooding?
 Are you changing the squeegee technique from push to pull or are you holding it at different angles while doing that?
 Let us know if you have a related issue and we’re happy to help you achieve your desired result!